thaychansy/classification_and_hypothesis_testing/README.md

 ### Note

 This project provides a foundation for understanding and predicting lead conversion in the EdTech industry.
-By analyzing lead data and implementing machine learning, ExtraaLearn can improve conversion rates and optimize resource allocation for maximum impact.
+By analyzing lead data and implementing machine learning, EdTech companies can improve conversion rates and optimize resource allocation for maximum impact.

 ---